vikhyat/calm-contrastive-decoding/README.md

 Here's an example of how logit probabilities evolve as we move through layers of the model for a sample input sequence.

 ![Early Exit Probabilities](assets/early_exit_probabilities.jpg)

+### Contrastive Decoding

+The key idea behind the contrastive decoding technique is to push model predictions away from predictions made by the smaller language model.
+However this introduces false positives and negatives for tokens that have low probability in the expert model.
+To address this, we filter out tokens that have a probability lower than α times the maximum token probability at that position.
+The paper uses α = 0.1.

+Once low probability tokens are filtered out, tokens are scored using the difference between log probabilities from the expert and amateur models.
+The paper also finds that a temperature of 0.5 on the amateur model provides the best results.
+Beam search (with a beam size of 5) is used to find the best sequence of tokens.

+## Results

+(coming soon)